 Quadruped Robot Locomotion Using DDPG Agent

 This example shows how to train a quadruped robot to walk using a deep deterministic policy gradient (DDPG) agent.
 The robot in this example is modeled using Simscape™ Multibody™.
-For more information on DDPG agents, see Deep Deterministic Policy Gradient (DDPG) Agents.
+For more information on DDPG agents, see Deep Deterministic Policy Gradient (DDPG) Agent.

 Quadruped Robot Model